-The Fund has been created to invest in a portfolio comprised primarily of convertible debentures of Canadian issuers, with the ability to invest up to 30% of the net asset value in convertible debentures of non-Canadian issuers.
-No more than 20% of the Fund's net asset value will be invested in equities as a result of any conversions and fixed income instruments, other equities and cash.
+The Fund has been created to invest in a portfolio comprised primarily of convertible debentures of Canadian issuers, with the ability to invest up to 30% of the NAV in convertible debentures of non-Canadian issuers.
+No more than 20% of the Fund's NAV will be invested in equities as a result of any conversions and fixed income instruments, other equities and cash.
 At the Manager's discretion, the Fund may be invested entirely in cash or cash equivalents.